How to use blogdown in 2024

 We are about to use our first

-function to create a website with Hugo.
+blogdownfunction to create a website with Hugo.
 Here is a list of Hogo themes which can be chosen to serve as the template of your website.
-However, not all themes are supported perfectly byblogdown
+However, not all themes are supported perfectly byblogdown.
+It may be a wise choice to choose the theme that is actively maintained, or is documented to be supported byblogdown, see these examples.

 The template I choose to use is